Facility Search Criteria Help

 Environmental Justice

 EPA uses EJScreen as a screening tool to identify geographic areas that may warrant further consideration or analysis.
-Note that use of this filter does not designate an area as an “EJ community” or “EJ facility.”
-EJScreen provides screening level indicators, not a determination of the existence or absence of EJ concerns.
+Note that use of these criteria does not designate an area as an “EJ community” or “EJ facility.”
+EJScreen provides screening level indicators, not a determination of the existence or absence of environmental justice concerns.
 For more information, see the EJScreen home page.

-Choose "Census Block Group" to search for percentile values based on the census block group the facility is located in.
-Select "1-mile Maximum" to search based on the maximum percentile value for any census block group within a 1-mile radius of the facility.
-The default is census block group.
+- "Census Block Group" to search for percentile values based on the Census block group the facility is located in.

 Demographics